jada-johnson/gis-portfolio/BTHmap.md

 ## The Bid

 ## The Customized Map and Its Components

-[Breakthrough Houston Customized Map](BTHmap.json)
+[Breakthrough Houston Customized Map](BTHmap.json) Using Google Styling Wizard, I created a customized map using

 ![Map Screenshot](BTH Map 1_Screenshot.png)

+Here is a further zoomed out view of the map, which allows you to see how the color palette plays out a larger scale.

 ![Map Screenshot #2](BTH Map 2_Screenshot.png)
+Here is a further zoomed in view of the map, which allows you to see how the color palette plays out a smaller scale.

 ![Map Screenshot #3](BTH Map 3_Screenshot.png)
+Here is a close up view of the map, which allows you to see how the color palette plays out nearly at street level.